spacecatpixel/lokidocs/docs/Introduction/LokiNetwork.md

 To learn more about Lokinet, [click here](../Lokinet/LokinetOverview.md).

 ## Loki Services
-Loki Services are back-end user-facing applications, such as [Loki Messenger](../LokiServices/LokiServicesOverview.md) and [Blink](../LokiServices/Blink.md).
+Loki Services are back-end user-facing applications, such as [Session](../LokiServices/LokiServicesOverview.md) and [Blink](../LokiServices/Blink.md).
 Off-chain networking and/or storage activities for these services are handled by [swarms](../Advanced/SwarmFlagging.md), groups of [Service Nodes](../ServiceNodes/SNOverview.md) who query each other to enforce each other's honesty.
 This creates a trustless environment where no centralised leader can enforce censorship on any of the off-chain activities being conducted on the Loki Network.

 To learn more about Loki Services, [click here](../LokiServices/LokiServicesOverview.md).